Orion vs Black Diamond: Enterprise Wealth Platforms for RIAs in 2026

 Orion uses modular pricing based on which components you need and firm size.
 Specific pricing requires direct consultation, but options include:

-- Foundation Stack — Entry-level for smaller RIAs (includes portal, planning, portfolio accounting, billing, reporting)
+- Foundation Stack — Entry-level bundle (portal, planning, portfolio accounting, billing, reporting)

-- Full platform — Custom pricing based on AUM and modules
+- Full platform — quote-driven based on AUM and modules

 Orion limitations